cgascoig/isctl/openapi/docs/ResourceGroupRelationship.md

 HasOrganizations returns a boolean if a field has been set.

+### SetOrganizationsNil

+`func (o *ResourceGroupRelationship) SetOrganizationsNil(b bool)`

+ SetOrganizationsNil sets the value for Organizations to be an explicit nil

+### UnsetOrganizations
+`func (o *ResourceGroupRelationship) UnsetOrganizations()`

+UnsetOrganizations ensures that no value is present for Organizations, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)